Capstone has enhanced its renewable energy portfolio with the acquisition of ReD.

 This is a successful business with proven cash flow and an attractive carbon-neutral profile.
 This acquisition diversifies our portfolio internationally and by infrastructure category and is expected to contribute to the long-term sustainability of Capstone Infrastructure’s dividends to shareholders.

-Capstone Infrastructure Corporation Reports Strong First Quarter 2013 Performance
+Capstone Infrastructure Corporation Reports Strong Third Quarter 2013 Results

-Capstone Infrastructure Corporation To Host Q1 2013 Conference Call And Webcast
+Capstone Infrastructure Corporation to Host Q3 2013 Conference Call and Webcast